Kmaschta/kmaschta.github.io/_includes/about.md

 Hi internet.
-I am Kévin Maschtaler, a french web developer since a few years but I started to fiddle with computers at twelve years old.
+I am Kévin Maschtaler, a french web developer since a few years who started to fiddle with computers at twelve years old.

 Now at <acronym title="We are recruiting!">[marmelab](http://www.marmelab.com), a nice Digital Innovation Workshop</acronym> where I learn a lot of stuff and make things done on innovative projects with very modern technologies.
 I mostly write JavaScript for work or open-source, Python for fun or side-projects and my interest goes to various topics such as sysadmin, security, crypto-currencies, etc.